Good Clusterings Have Large Volume: Main results

 \end{definition}

-Note that $d: \Sphere^{d \cdot k} \times \Sphere^{d \cdot k} \mapsto \R$ is a metric, takes values between $0$ and $\pi$ and that an infimum always exists, because $L(\gamma) \geq 0$ for all $\gamma: [0;1] \mapsto \R^{d \cdot k}$.
+Note that $d: \Sphere^{d \cdot k} \times \Sphere^{d \cdot k} \mapsto \R$ is a metric, takes values between $0$ and $\pi$, and that an infimum always exists, because $L(\gamma) \geq 0$ for all $\gamma: [0;1] \mapsto \R^{d \cdot k}$.

-If a vertex clustering $C$ of $\mathcal{P}^{\pm}$ or $\mathcal{P}^{=}$ has a large normal cone, then it is likely that a randomly chosen site vector lies in its cone, so by previous observations, the chosen site vector defines a separating power diagram inducing $C$.
+If a vertex clustering $C$ of $\mathcal{P}^{\pm}$ or $\mathcal{P}^{=}$ has a large normal cone, then a randomly chosen site vector is likely to lie in its cone.
+By the previous observations, the chosen site vector defines a separating power diagram inducing $C$.
 We are interested in measuring the volume of the normal cones of the bounded-shape and single-shape partition polytopes in order to characterize ``good'' clusterings.